mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 title: Migrating VMware Greenplum from Enterprise Linux 7 to 8
 ---

-Use this procedure to migrate a VMware Greenplum Database installation from Enterprise Linux version 7 to Enterprise Linux 8, while maintaining your existing version of Greenplum Database.
+Use this procedure to migrate a VMware Greenplum Database installation from Enterprise Linux (EL) version 7 to Enterprise Linux 8, while maintaining your existing version of Greenplum Database.

 Enterprise Linux includes CentOS, Rocky, Redhat (RHEL), and Oracle Linux (OEL) as the variants supported by Greenplum.
 See [Platform Requirements](platform-requirements-overview.md.hbs) for a list of the supported operating systems.

 Major version upgrades of Linux operating systems are always a complex task in a Greenplum environment.
-You must weigh the risks of the different upgrade methods versus not upgrading at all, as well as consider the impact of the required downtime.
+You must weigh the risks of the different upgrade methods, as well as consider the impact of the required downtime.

-## <a id="glib"></a>About the glibc GNU C Library Changes
+## <a id="glib"></a>Important Upgrade Considerations

 The GNU C Library, commonly known as `glibc`, is the GNU Project's implementation of the C standard library.
 Between EL 7 and 8, the version of `glibc` changes from 2.17 to 2.28.
 This is a major change that impacts many languages and their collations.
 The collation of a database specifies how to sort and compare strings of character data.
 A change in sorting for common languages can have a significant impact on PostgreSQL and Greenplum databases.

 PostgreSQL and Greenplum databases use locale data provided by the operating system’s C library for sorting text.
 Sorting happens in a variety of contexts, including for user output, merge joins, B-tree indexes, and range partitions.
 In the latter two cases, sorted data is persisted to disk.
 If the locale data in the C library changes during the lifetime of a database, the persisted data may become inconsistent with the expected sort order, which could lead to erroneous query results and other incorrect behavior.

 If an index is not sorted in a way that an index scan is expecting it, a query could fail to find data, and an update could insert duplicate data.
 Similarly, in a partitioned table, a query could look in the wrong partition and an update could write to the wrong partition.
+It is essential to the correct operation of a database that you are aware of and understand any locale definition changes.
+Below are examples of the impact from locale changes in an EL 7 to EL 8 upgrade:

-A range-partitioned table using default partitions could display the rows in an incorrect order after an upgrade.
-For example:
+**Example 1** A range-partitioned table using default partitions displaying the rows in an incorrect order after an upgrade:

 ```
 CREATE TABLE partition_range_test_3(id int, date text) DISTRIBUTED BY (id)